E17Marvin/Healthcare-management-system/README.md

-Healthcare Management System
+#Healthcare Management System
-Project Purpose
+#Project Purpose

 The Healthcare Management System is a Python console application designed to represent basic healthcare operations using object-oriented programming concepts.

-Problem Being Addressed
+#Problem Being Addressed

 Healthcare organisations need to manage information about employees, patients, departments, and medical appointments.
 This project demonstrates how these entities can be represented and managed using programming concepts.

-Technologies Used
+#Technologies Used
-Python
+-Python
-Object-Oriented Programming
+-Object-Oriented Programming
-UML
+-UML
-File Handling
+-File Handling

-Main Features
+#Main Features
 Create and manage healthcare employees
 Represent different employee roles
 Use inheritance between classes